Audio & video options for faculty

 Consider the following questions before creating your media:

-• What is my objective and concept?
+• What are my objectives and concepts?

 1. Topic Outline